132ikl/liteshort/README.md

 ## API
-All API requests should have the POST form data `format` set to `json`.
 In order to create a new short URL, simply make a POST request with the form data `long` set to your long link and, optionally, set `short` to your short link.
 Everything other than creation of links requires BasicAuth using the username and password defined in the configuration file.
 To use the following commands, set `api` to the command in the form data of your request.
 * `list` and `listshort`